-A consolidated Zakat declaration was submitted for both to Taiba Investment Company and Al Aqeeq Real Estate Development Company for the year ended December 31, 2019 and the Company received a Zakat certificate valid until April 30, 2021.
+A consolidated Zakat declaration was submitted for both to Taiba Investment Company and Al Aqueq Real Estate Development Company for the year ended December 31, 2020 and the Company received a Zakat certificate valid until April 30, 2022.

-During 2015 Taiba Investment Company received the zakat assessment issued by GAZT for the year 2013, according to which the GAZT required additional zakat charge of SR 3.9 million, and the Company has objected to this assessment.
+During 2015 Taiba Investment Company received assessment issued by GAZT for the year 2013, according to which the GAZT required additional zakat charge of SR 3,9 million, and the Company has objected to this assessment.
 However, the second primary tax objection committee in Riyadh supported Taiba Company in terms of form, and the GAZT in terms of content.
-Accordingly, the Company appealed against the committee's decision on 6/10/2016 after it submitted a bank guarantee of the amount of the assessment, The appeals committee's decision was issued partially in favour of the Company, where the assessment amount was amended to SR 1.5 million and was repaid in January 2021.
-The Company submitted its Zakat returns for the years from 2014 to 2019 and an amended assessment was received from GAZT during 2020 for the year 2014, claiming differences of SR 44 thousand and was paid by the Company.
-During 2020 the Company received assessments of GAZT for the years from 2015 to 2018 claiming a total difference of SR 8,1 million and the assessment was studied by the Company and its Zakat advisor, as well as submitting an objection to Tax Committees for Resolution of Tax Violations and Disputes during the legal period.
-GAZT issued the amended assessments for the above years at an amount of SR 7.9 million, and an objection was submitted before Tax Committees for Resolution of Tax Violations and Disputes during he legal period.
-GAZT issued the amended assessments for the above years at an amount of SR 7.9 million, and an objection was submitted before Tax Committees for Resolution of Tax Violations and Disputes during he legal period.
-GAZT issued the amended assessments for Resolution of Tax Violations and Disputes during he seen set to date.
+Accordingly, the Company appealed against the committee's decision on 10/6/2016 after it submitted a bank guarantee of the amount of the assessment, The appeals committee's decision was issued partially in favour of the Company, where the assessment amount was amended to SR 1,5 million and was repaid in January 2021.
+The letter of guarantee was cancelled in March 2021.
+An amended assessment was received from GAZT during 2020 for the year 2014, claiming differences of SR 44 thousand and was paid by the Company.
+During 2020 the Company received assessments of GAZT for the years from 2015 to 2018 claiming a total difference of SR 8,1 million and the assessment was studied by the Company and its Zakat advisor, as well as submitting an objection to GAZT during the legal period.
+GAZT issued the amended assessments for the above years at an amount of SR 7,9 million, and an objection was submitted before Tax Committees for Resolution of Tax Violations and Disputes within the legal period.
+A discussion session was determined in which the decision was pronounced by ending the dispute in two items and the rejecting on the other items, which will reduce the zakat obligation for these years to SR 4.9 million.